kopfjager007/CrossLinked/README.md

     <img src="https://m8r0wn.com/posts/2021/01/crosslinked.png" style="max-width:400px;">
 </p>

-CrossLinked is a LinkedIn enumeration tool that uses search engine scraping to collect valid employee names of a target organization.
-It does this without API keys, credentials, or even accessing the site directly.
+CrossLinked is a LinkedIn enumeration tool that uses search engine scraping to collect valid employee names from a target organization.
+This technique provides accurate results without the use of API keys, credentials, or even accessing the site directly.
+Formats can then be applied in the command line arguments to turn these names into email addresses, domain accounts, and more.

-For a full break-down of the tool and example output, checkout:<br>
+For a full breakdown of the tool and example output, checkout:<br>
 <a href="https://m8r0wn.com/posts/2021/01/crosslinked.html">https://m8r0wn.com/posts/2021/01/crosslinked.html </a>

 ## Setup